A Guide to Filoli Historic House and Garden in California

 Relax by the pool

-The incredible mid-century pool, surrounded by grass and rows of yews (the tall trees) looks like it came straight out of a Slim Aaron’s photograph in Palm Springs.
+The stunning mid-century pool, surrounded by grass and rows of yews (the tall trees), looks like it came straight out of a Slim Aaron’s photo in Palm Springs.

 There’s a table at the end of the pool where you can sit and enjoy the views, watch people walking by, and pretend you live there for a few moments.

-The pool was added after William Roth had a stroke.
-He used it for his rehabilitation and his wife had the yews transplanted there for him from other areas of the garden.
+The pool was added after William Roth had a stroke and he used it for his rehabilitation.
+Lurline Matson Roth, his wife, had the yews transplanted there for him from other areas of the garden.

 Run Through the Yews

-There are a few rows of yews on either side of the pool.
-During my first visit, I ran down the center of two rows and it felt so nice!
+During my first visit to Filoli, I ran down the center of two rows of yews and it felt so freeing!
 It also ended up being a perfect spot for some photos.

 Since these photos were taken, they have removed the grass from down the center and it is now a nice tanbark.
 It will look a bit different when you visit!